 Pineapples are a delicious power packed tropical fruit commonly seen in tropical smoothie recipes.

-Not only do they bring a whole load of sweetness, distinct taste and tropical sensation to a smoothie, they offer incomparable nutritional values to this healthy green drink.
+Not only do they bring a whole load of sweetness, distinct taste and tropical sensation to a smoothie, but they also offer exceptional nutritional values to this healthy green drink.

-According to Organic Facts, pineapple is one of the richest sources of proteolytic enzyme called bromelain, which digests protein.
+According to Organic Facts, pineapple is one of the most abundant sources of a proteolytic enzyme called bromelain, which digests protein.
 Bromelain is found in both the stem and juice of the pineapple and was first isolated for research in the late 1800s.